FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_F2A.md

 3) parsing the response body either as a hash (for non-linked data) or as a Graph for linked data, or both.
 4) All other data is passed to the 'extruct' tool (https://github.com/scrapinghub/extruct) or to the Apache Tika tool (https://tika.apache.org/) for deep exploration
 5) Any linked or hash-type data found by those tools are merged with the existing Hash or Graph data
-6) The Graph is interrogated v.v. if it contains any data
+6) The Hash and Graph are interrogated v.v. if they contain any data

 ### What is/are considered valid result(s)?
-Graph contains data.
+Hash or Graph contains data.

 ### For which digital resource(s) is this relevant? (or 'all')
 All